 TurboTax Free Edition: Turbo tax is the most used tax software and in the years that I have used it, I found it very easy to use thanks to it’s excellent step-by-step program to guide you through filling in your tax return.
 Like any commercial package though, they will try to “up-sell ” you, so make sure you check the options you really need.
 Overall, this is the best option for most online tax filers in my opinion.

-H&R Block Online Free Edition: HR Block has the highest AGI income limit for free filing and a decent step-by-step guide for users, though not as user friendly and intuitive as other tax software filing options.
+E-file Online Free Edition: E-file has one of the highest AGI income limits for free filing and a decent step-by-step guide for users, though not as user friendly and intuitive as other tax software filing options.
 You can also import last year’s tax data from Turbo Tax and certain other software packages.

 Manual Free File Fillable Forms – Unlike the above software options which have an income eligibility to file a free return, if you go with the manual option there won’t be any income limitations.
 You will need to manually fill in the paper tax forms, check/validate your own numbers and file them online without tax software.
 That is. you choose, self-prepare, and e-file your 1040, 1040 A and/or 1040EZ return.

 The IRS also offers free online tax filing support and guidance via the Volunteer Income Tax Assistance (VITA) program offers.
 This service is offered free of charge for those who make $54,000 or less and persons with disabilities.
 The VITA program is staffed by IRS-certified volunteers.
 In addition to VITA, the Tax Counselling for the Elderly (TCE) program offers free tax help for all taxpayers, particularly those who are 60 years of age and older, specializing in questions about pensions and retirement-related issues unique to seniors.